-The DMG Sensing Report field contains one or more subelements.
+The DMG Sensing Report Information field contains one or more subelements.
 The subelements that might be included are: …

 SP:

 Do you agree to the resolutions provided for CID R1-31 in 24/1810r0 to be included in the latest 11bf Draft?